RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ### Performance

-Services written in Rust typically have 1/10th the container size and 1/10th the memory footprint of comparable services written, for example, in SpringBoot.
-Rust services also, generally, have a lower latency and can process more request per second.
+Services written in Rust typically have 1/10th the deployment size and 1/10th the memory footprint of comparable services written, for example, in SpringBoot.
+Rust services also, generally, have a lower latency and can process more requests per second.

-These attributes can be leveraged to substantially lower operating costs and/or achieve greater platform performance.
+These attributes can be leveraged to achieve greater platform performance and/or to substantially lower operating costs.

 See the
 latest [Tech Empower benchmarks here](https://www.techempower.com/benchmarks/#hw=ph&test=fortune&section=data-r22).